 Visit the town where emus rule

 Exmouth sits at the northern end of Ningaloo Marine Park, and is the gateway to the gorges and canyons of Cape Range National Park (where Sal Salis is located).
-This beachy holiday town is a good place to stock up on groceries, drinks and fishing supplies, book into tours, find out about the region at the visitor centre and laze at a number of comfortable resorts and hotels.
+This beachy holiday town is a good place to stock up on groceries, purchase fishing supplies, book into tours, find out about the region at the visitor centre and laze at a number of comfortable resorts and hotels.
 Here, if you see an emu on the road you have to stop – emus have right of way.
-It’s also free of plastic bags, so bring an eco sac or two along.
+It’s also free of plastic bags, so bring along an eco sac or two.

 Stay in a shoe-optional hamlet

 Coral Bay is Ningaloo’s other main town, 155 kilometres (96 miles) south of Exmouth.
 There may be less shopping and accommodation, but there’s loads of charm in this hamlet, where people tend to walk instead of drive (it’s small) and most leave their shoes at home.
 The town is clustered around the main beach, where you can wade in and swim to a reef that is within 50 metres (55 yards) distance.
 The water is calm and as flat as a pancake and here is where you are likely to see the most manta rays, so book a snorkel tour or take the glass bottom boat over the coral.